J08nY/ecgen/README.md

 #### Supersingular curves

+ - Generates curves of order equal to prime + 1 (trace of Frobenius equal to zero).
+ - Used with the `--supersingular` option.
+ - These curves are **NOT SECURE** and are useful for implementation testing.
  - [CONSTRUCTING SUPERSINGULAR ELLIPTIC CURVES - [Broker]](https://pdfs.semanticscholar.org/56c5/5b9cf0b218f93b8d263cc9f64ccb5fb97f52.pdf)

 #### Anomalous curve generation

- - Generates curves of order equal to field order.
+ - Generates curves of order equal to field order (trace of Frobenius equal to 1).
  - Used with the `--anomalous` option.
  - These curves are **NOT SECURE** and are useful for implementation testing.
  - [Elliptic curves over F_p suitable for cryptosystems - [Miyaji]](https://dspace.jaist.ac.jp/dspace/bitstream/10119/4464/1/73-61.pdf)